 State law pertaining to the statewide student assessment program is found in the TEC Chapter 39, Subchapter B. Assessment provisions relating to grade promotion requirements are located in TEC §28.021 and TEC §28.0211.
-Additional provisions relating to the intensive instruction districts must provide to students who do not perform satisfactorily on a state assessment are located in TEC, §28.0213.
+Additional provisions relating to the intensive instruction districts must provide to students who do not perform satisfactorily on a state assessment are located in TEC §28.0213.
+This section highlights legislation pertaining to the transition from TAKS to STAAR.

-In May 2007, the 80th Texas Legislature enacted SB 1031, requiring changes to the assessment program, including the implementation of an end-of-course assessment program; changes to the administration window for the assessments; limitations on the frequency of stand-alone field testing; provisions for accelerated instruction based on assessment results; and a revised release schedule for test questions and answer keys for most Texas assessments.
+In May 2007, the 80th Texas Legislature enacted Senate Bill (SB) 1031, requiring changes to the assessment program, including the implementation of an EOC assessment program, changes to the administration window for the assessments, limitations on the frequency of stand-alone field testing, provisions for accelerated instruction based on assessment results, and a revised release schedule for test questions and answer keys for most Texas assessments.